 - Have a scalable solution that can be deployed to multiple customers

 - Demonstrate that 80% of development costs will occur in NSW

 - Demonstrate adequate matched funding has been secured for the project

-Applications must satisfy the eligibility criteria outlined above and will then be competitively ranked against the following assessment criteria:
+Minimum Viable Product applications must satisfy the eligibility criteria outlined above and will then be competitively ranked against the following MVP assessment criteria: